Pip7747/Lizzq.github.io/_posts/2023-07-26-get-rid-of-the-hard-code.md

 ---
-title: How I Improved Our Jenkins File: Using Vault for Credential Management and Global Credentials
+title: How I Improved Our Jenkins File
 layout: post
 categories: [Lizz,study]
-tags: [Jenkins，vault]
+tags: [Jenkins，Vault]
 ---

-# How I Improved Our Jenkins File: Using Vault for Credential Management and Global Credentials
+# How I Improved Our Jenkins File:
+Using Vault for Credential Management and Global Credentials

 ## Introduction